 Block Parties are our after-hours opportunity to share the Gospel with our students.
 Once a month on Mondays for high school students and Thursdays for middle school students, staff and volunteers lead students in songs, mixers, skits, and a devotional.
 The evening wraps up with dinner provided and served by individuals or groups, a typical block party dinner consists of: pizza, juice boxes, small chip bags, and cookies.
 Bring your friend and join the fun, fill out an application here!

 Have questions?
-Contact one of our Outreach Coordinators:
+Contact our Development Coordinator:

 At our core, STREETS exists to help students explore and embrace their faith.
 Our Bible studies help scholars dive deeper into the content from Block Parties.
 These grade and gender specific studies led by staff and volunteers, meet once a week, and typically consist of groups of four to eight students.